webrecorder/browsertrix/frontend/docs/docs/user-guide/public-collections-gallery.md

 ### Customize Collections

-The [Presentation and Sharing](../presentation-sharing) page provides further details for options on how to present and share Collections.
-You can customize how your Collection appears to the public by clicking the edit button :bootstrap-pencil: in each collection to:
+The [Presentation and Sharing](../presentation-sharing) page provides further details for options on how to present and share Collections in your Public Collections Gallery.
+Your Public Collection Gallery page will automatically have the title of your org.
+You can customize this page by including a **Description** and your org's **Website** by adding them from your org's **Settings** of your account.

+### Description

+A **Description** about your Collection is not required, but it is useful information to share additional context and details of your collection with your org team members or the public by writing a description.

+You can edit the **Description** as long as its within 150 characters, which is roughly between 90 words and 150 words with spaces included in the character count.
+The **Description** supports basic text formatting like headings, bold and italicized text, lists, and links.

+### Website

+Link to your org's (or your personal) website so viewers can visit from your Public Collections Gallery page.

+how your Collection appears to the public by clicking the edit button :bootstrap-pencil: in each collection to:

 - **Name** it and add a **description** — include emojis if that’s your style 😉

 - Select a **thumbnail** to represent it: Choose between a page screenshot and a placeholder

-- Choose the **initial view** for your collection
+- Choose the **initial view** for your collection.